Lemony Yellow Split Pea Recipe

 - While split peas are resting chop cilantro and cut lemon wedges (if using.)

-- Serve warm, with chopped cilantro and lemon wedges for guests to use at the table if desired.
+- Serve the lemony split peas warm, with chopped cilantro (or green onion) and lemon wedges for guests to use at the table if desired.

 Notes